Breeding Location:

 Range and Habitat

-Common Snipe: Breeds extensively across northern Europe and Asia, then winters in parts of Europe, north Africa, and across southern Asia.
-Nearly always in marshes, wetlands, flooded fields, and moisty grasslands.
-Regularly appears on Aleutian Islands of Alaska.
+Common Snipe: Breeds extensively across northern Europe and Asia, and then winters in parts of Europe, North Africa, and across southern Asia.
+May nearly always be found in marshes, wetlands, flooded fields, and moist grasslands.
+Individuals regularly appear on Aleutian Islands of Alaska during its migration.

 Breeding and Nesting